Return on Equity Calculator

 In most mature businesses with a low level of risk a 12-15% annual return on equity is considered pretty decent.
 Highly-volatile and risky investments, on the other hand, would be expected to bring in 20%, 30% or even higher return to justify the risk-adjusted cost.
 In this sense "good" is a subjective term that depends on the particular niche, competition, perceived risk, and investor time preference, among others.

-For the above reasons ROE is a good measure for comparing companies only when the operate under relatively similar conditions: same industry, same geographical location, same legal and regulatory framework, etc. The more diverse these are, the more you need to consider other metrics on top of calculating ROA.
+For the above reasons ROE is a good measure for comparing companies only when they operate under relatively similar conditions: same industry, same geographical location, same legal and regulatory framework, etc. The more diverse these are, the more you need to consider other metrics on top of calculating ROE.
 Still, a common "shortcut" is to compare a company's performance to the long-term average ROE of the S&P 500 (which stands at 14%) as acceptable and everything below 10% as quite poor.

 Cite this calculator & page